 2. Implement training and awareness

 Educate and train all managers and employees about sexual harassment.
 Remind them that they are not alone in this, and make sure that consequences of committing such acts are properly understood.
 If needed, provide training in multiple short sessions to accommodate the busy schedules of top management.
 Top-level Management has tremendous potential to influence the company’s culture and their participation in training will send a message that the company and its leaders are serious about harassment issues.

 The people in charge of managing employees should behave impeccably in all workplace situations.
 Furthermore, they must be skilled in acknowledging when harassment occurs and clarifying that such behavior can’t be tolerated under any circumstances.

 3. Anonymous Reporting for Employees

 Take all complaints seriously, regardless of the position of those involved.
 Try to maintain discreetness, and thoroughly investigate and address the issues raised in the complaint.
 If the investigation proves that the allegations are legit, take immediate action to make sure that it doesn’t happen again.
 Employees often fear persecution for voicing their concerns.
-Implement Your Safe Hub in your organization for reporting purposes, a special communication channel that protects such employees with the power of anonymity.
+Implement Your Safe Hub in your organization for reporting purposes.
+It's a secure communication channel that protects your employees with the power of anonymity.